manasikarale/Data-Cleaning-Project/README.md

 We took up the file for 2021-2022 year and cleaned the dataset.
 The same cleaning steps were then implemented for the other 7 previous year's files.
 We found this dataset as a really good technique of applying some of the concepts that we learnt in the data cleaning class.

+Below is a description of the columns that we cleaned and checked based on the data dictionary that we found on the website.
+URL: https://www.fec.gov/campaign-finance-data/candidate-summary-file-description/